iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 ### **Intro**

 Sometimes, we need to understand the idea of functions over a Finite Euclidean space better for the analysis part of algorithms in Optimizations.
 We list some important properties of functions that are relevant to non-smooth and convex optimizations.
+This file is a successor for the file [Closed, Proper, Level Bounded, Strong Convex](../../AMATH%20515%20Optimization%20Fundamentals/Basic%20Convexity/Closed,%20Proper,%20Level%20Bounded,%20Strong%20Convex.md), which was written for Prof Sasha's class.

 **The Augmented Real Functions**